Run Locally

 Setup & Installation

-The easiest way to run a database on your Mac.
-Postgres.app is a free, full-featured PostgreSQL database packaged as a regular macOS application — no terminal commands needed.
+The easiest way to run your own database on a Mac.
+Postgres.app is a free, full-featured PostgreSQL packaged as a macOS application.

 Download Postgres.app

-Go to postgresapp.com/downloads.html and download PostgreSQL 17 (about 120 MB).
-It works on both Apple Silicon and Intel Macs.
+Go to postgresapp.com/downloads.html and download PostgreSQL 17 (~120 MB).
+Works on both Apple Silicon and Intel.

 Install and start

-In the Postgres.app window, double-click any database name to open a database prompt.
-Then type:
+Double-click any database in the Postgres.app window to open a prompt.
+Then run:

 Create the database and enable extensions